eyangch/competitive-programming/README.md

 # competitive-computing
-A collection of code for coding competitions
+A bunch of coding stuff